-Dixons Academies Charitable Trust Ltd (Dixons) is a multi-academy trust of eleven schools in Bradford and Leeds.
+Dixons Academies Trust is a school trust of 17 schools in West Yorkshire and the North West.
 We focus exclusively on areas of social and educational disadvantage, either by sponsoring turnaround academies to address educational failure, or by opening new free schools to meet growing demand.

-The Trust was built around the high-performing Dixons City Academy, which opened in 1990 as one of only fifteen City Technology Colleges nationally.
+Our trust was built around the high-performing Dixons City Academy in Bradford, which opened in 1990 as one of only fifteen city technology colleges nationally.
 CTCs were the first state-funded schools independent of local authority control, a model which became the template for Labour’s academy initiative a decade later.
 On conversion in 2005, City adopted a second specialism, this time in the performing arts, reflecting its strong commitment and investment in this area, especially in music.

-From 2014 to 2016, we adopted a further three sponsored academies into the Trust.
-Dixons Marchbank Primary and Dixons Manningham Primary were inherited from two processor schools in special measures, and both jumped two Ofsted grades to Good in their first inspection.
-Both schools have gone from strength to strength, building their success from Early Years and KS1 upwards.
+From 2014 to 2016, we adopted a further three sponsored academies into our trust.
+Dixons Marchbank Primary and Dixons Manningham Primary were inherited from two processor schools in special measures.
+Both schools have gone from strength to strength, building their success from early years and KS1 upwards.

 Dixons Kings was taken in as a struggling local free school carrying two judgements of Requires Improvement, together with difficulties in financial governance.
 It achieved Outstanding in its first inspection as a Dixons academy, and has achieved a strong academic performance since, fully reflecting our focus on high-value qualifications and exceptional progress, including for pupil premium students.

 Our first academy in Leeds, Dixons Trinity Chapeltown, opened in temporary accommodation to Reception pupils in 2017, and its first cohort of Year 7 students a year later.
-It is modelled and mostly staffed from its sibling academy in Bradford and will bring exceptional education to an area poorly served in the past.
-It will move into its new building in the first half of 2020.
+It is modelled and mostly staffed from its sibling academy in Bradford.